-- 1) Your team will not have more than 8 pitchers and 16 position players appear in a single game. - 2) In this winter game you can only draft players from the 1985-1988 A.L. player if a player is not on this list, but played a significant amount of time in 1985-1988, then he is on the other league's player list, and so is not eligible in your league.
-Also, these lists are final as far as qualifying for fielding purposes if a position is not listed for a player as one he qualifies at then he does not qualify there in any of the 4 years!
+- 1) Your team will not have more than 8 pitchers and 16 position players appear in a single game. - 2) The player lists are final as far as qualifying for fielding purposes if a position is not listed for a player as one he qualifies at then he does not qualify there in any of the 4 years!
 The same thing is true for pitchers if a pitcher is listed on the short reliever list then he can not start a game in Scoresheet, even if he may have had a couple of starts that particular year in the majors.
 Also (new in 2011), pitchers on our short reliever list can not pitch in a game before the 4th inning. - 3) Once games are played they are final. - 4) 10 team leagues are split into two 5 team divisions.
 At the end of the regular season the 2 division winners make the playoffs (no wild card!)
 The playoffs are a best of 16 series, with 4 games being played using each segment (4 games using 1985 stats and the roster and lineup you had in effect for that segment, 4 games using 1986 stats and the roster and lineup you had in effect for that segment, etc.) If there is a tie after the 16 games the tie-breaker is run differential in the 16 game series.